yyaadet/llmsurf/docs/README.md

-# LLMSurf - AI Agent For macOS
+# LLMSurf - Mining AI Agent For macOS

 ![LLMSurf](https://raw.githubusercontent.com/yyaadet/llmsurf/main/images/logo.png)

-An AI agent that can perform tasks on your macOS.
-Safe Realtime RAG Agent.
-It can search the twitter(X), rednote(xiaohongshu.com), Reddit, Baidu, Weixin MP and Google etc.
+A Mining AI agent that can perform information mining on your macOS.
+It can search the Google, X, Reddit, Baidu freely etc, response with AI LLM, and check the LLM answer factually.

 ## Cases